unoplatform/Uno.CodeGen/doc/ReleaseNotes/_ReleaseNotes.md

 ### Bug fixes
 * Equality: Using an indexer won't break the code generation anymore.

 ## Release 1.30.0

  * No major changes.

+## 1.22.0 (May 17th 2018)

+ * Added support for System.Guid as a supported immutable type.